Visiting Hidcote: what you need to know

 There is a two hour limit time limit to the amount of time you can spend at Hidcote during your visit.
 If picnicking, please use the designated picnic area by the car park.
 No re-entry is allowed after exiting.

 The garden, shop, bookshop, plant centre, Winthrops' Cafe (takeaway), toilets and car park are open.
-The Barn Cafe is open weekends for takeaway only from 11am to 3pm.

 The house, plant shelter, gazebos and chapel remain closed.